Ranger-4297/weewoobot/README.md

 * **CommradeFido#5286** - *All art and graphics*
 * **Red Discord Bot** - *Initial trivia* - [github](https://github.com/Cog-Creators/Red-DiscordBot/blob/V3/develop/README.md#join-the-community)
 * **Threebow** - *Ideas and tutorials* - [github](https://github.com/Threebow)

+## Note
+Please be aware this bot is specifically for Dynamic.
+If you intend to selfhost.
+There may be parts you want to remove or edit.
+Such as [tags](https://github.com/Ranger-4297/weewoobot/tree/main/src/commands/tags)